Ryan McNaught: Lego Masters

 In 2019, McNaught was selected to be the judge in the Australian reality television Lego Master.
 A Lego Masters series based on the British series of the same name in which teams compete to build the best Lego project.
 The first season premiered on 28 April 2019 on Nine Network hosted by Hamish Blake.
 Season 2 started in 2020.

+Books

+In 2020, McNaught published Brickman's Family Challenge Book.

+In 2022, he published his second book: The Bricktionary: Brickman's ultimate Lego A–Z. His third book Brickman's Big Book of Better Builds was released later the same year.

 Personal life

 McNaught is married to Tracy Britten.